 - Household services.
 If you pay for ongoing alarm monitoring, yard care or HVAC maintenance, for example, you may be able to find a lower-cost provider.
 Talk to friends or neighbors for recommendations or ask your current providers if they are willing to match other providers’ prices or advertised specials.

 The most important part of this process is to save or invest the savings you uncover.
 Set aside an equal amount to be automatically deposited in a savings or investment account.
 This isn’t free money – it’s money you found through hard work and diligence.
 Put it to better use.
 Your future self will thank you.

-For more resources about National Financial Literacy Month, visit the Federal Reserve Bank of Chicago’s website, or sign up for one of the student and parent workshops we offer at Wealth Habits.
+For more information about National Financial Literacy Month, sign up for one of the student and parent workshops we offer at Wealthy Habits.

 The teen brain can be a mysterious thing to adults.
 Luckily, we have scientific research that can help explain why teens do things that may seem illogical, irrational or inconsistent to us.